TCU runs roughshod over winless Kansas in 59-23 victory

 LAWRENCE, Kan.
+(AP) — TCU ran the ball seven consecutive times to set the tone against Kansas on Saturday night.

+Four hours later, the Horned Frogs kept running the ball just to run out the clock.

-(AP) — Max Duggan threw three touchdown passes while running 58 yards for another score, TCU piled up 337 yards rushing in all, and the Horned Frogs bludgeoned their way to a 59-23 victory over winless Kansas on Saturday night.
+Max Duggan threw for touchdowns on his only three completions while running 58 yards for another score, TCU ran for 337 yards in all, and the Horned Frogs bludgeoned their way to a 59-23 victory despite coach Gary Patterson estimating his team was “missing close to 40 guys” due to COVID-19 tests, contact tracing and run-of-the-mill injuries.

+“Our whole thing is run the football if that’s what they’re going to allow us to do,” Patterson said.
+“Then the whole thing was, you get ahead, how do you get the game over with as quick as you can?
+We’re going to get home late tonight and we are going to have a game next week.
+The faster you can get off the field, less chance of getting hurt.”

 Zach Evans ran for 100 yards on 12 carries, and Darwin Barlow added 83 yards rushing and a score, as the Horned Frogs (4-4, 4-4 Big 12) easily bounced back from a lopsided loss to West Virginia in which they failed to reach the end zone.